Financial-Times/content-tree/README.md

-![contentast][logo]
+![contenttree][logo]
 ===============

-An Abstract Syntax Tree for Financial Times article content
+A tree for Financial Times article content.

 ***

-**contentast** is a specification for representing Financial Times article content as an abstract [syntax tree][syntax-tree].
+**contenttree** is a specification for representing Financial Times article content as an abstract tree.
 It implements the **[unist][unist]** spec.